pabushabi/Picallery/README.md

 # Picalery
+It`s something like image gallery.
-This is just testing of html+js+css
+I`m just learning of html+js+css